codeclimate/codeclimate-rubocop/config/contents/style/redundant_self_assignment_branch.md

-This cop checks for places where conditional branch makes redundant self-assignment.
+Checks for places where conditional branch makes redundant self-assignment.

 It only detects local variable because it may replace state of instance variable, class variable, and global variable that have state across methods with `nil`.